 There is no point trading commodities if you cannot handle the psychological discomfort of making losing trades.
 While people tend to take losses personally as a sign of failure, good traders shrug them off.
 The best trading plans result in many losses.
 Because of the amount of randomness in market price action, such losses are inevitable.

-If I haven't scared you away so far, let's take a closer look at what successful commodity trading is all about.
+If I haven't scared you away so far, let's take a closer look at what successful commodity trading is

 [ Table of Contents ] [ Previous Section ] [ Next Section ]